hashicorp/consul/website/source/docs/guides/consul-aws.html.md

 ## Authentication

-`consul-aws` need access to Consul and AWS for uni- and bidirectional sync.
+`consul-aws` needs access to Consul and AWS for uni- and bidirectional sync.

 For Consul, the process accepts both the standard CLI flags, `-token` and the environment variables `CONSUL_HTTP_TOKEN`.
-This should be set to an Consul ACL token if ACLs are enabled.
+This should be set to a Consul ACL token if ACLs are enabled.

 For AWS, `consul-aws` uses the default credential provider chain to find AWS credentials.
 The default provider chain looks for credentials in the following order:
 1. Environment variables.